-As an undergraduate at Brigham Young University, Ian majored in political science and gained proficiency in statistical programs and regression analysis, as well as organizing, maintaining and merging large electronic data sets.
+As an undergraduate, Ian majored in political science and gained proficiency in statistical programs and regression analysis, as well as organizing, maintaining and merging large electronic data sets.
 He also co-authored a peer-reviewed article on the findings of a survey measuring the effects of governmental transparency efforts on public trust in Lima, Peru, published in the British Journal of Political Science.

 Publications